End-Users Drive Software Licensing Innovation

 - Simpler Internet-based activation and license installation

-The majority of the innovations in RLM are in support of better value for end users while simplifying implementation and deployment for vendors.
+RLM innovations provide better value for end users while simplifying implementation and deployment for vendors.

-RLM addresses current and future needs by innovating on top of ideas that worked well in the past.
+RLM addresses current and future needs by modernizing ideas that worked well in the past.
 It is designed for software vendors of all sizes who are looking to upgrade from their current licensing system (in-house or legacy vendor) as a way to increase end-user value through the use of new innovative licensing models and long overdue license administration functionality.

-Please click here for information more about Reprise Software’s RLM.
+Please contact us for information more about Reprise Software’s RLM.